hacks-guide/Guide_Vita/docs/yamt.md

 1. Press <Btn btn="confirm" /> on "Format target storage"
     + If this fails, ensure the adapter is inserted properly and is undamaged - then reboot and try again
     + If it still fails, follow the [StorageMgr](storagemgr) guide
-1. Press <Btn btn="confirm" /> on "Reboot your device"
+1. Navigate back to the Vita Deploy menu and press <Btn btn="confirm" /> on "Reboot your device"

 #### Section II - Installing yamt-vita